parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

   - 'Foundation Doctors' are in their first two years of training after graduating from university medical school.
 They will be gaining broad experience across a range of specialties and settings.
   - Other terms that you may see include ‘Fellow’, ‘Trust Grade’ or ‘Associate Specialist’.

-**Healthcare Assistants (HCAs)**

-- Support care in hospitals or GP practices.
-- Roles: assisting with washing, dressing, health checks, and simple procedures.
+### Healthcare Assistants (HCAs)
+- Also known as _nursing assistants_, _nursing auxiliaries_ or _auxiliary nurses_.
+- They work in GP surgeries, community services or hospitals.
+Much of their training will be on the job.
+- Roles include:
+  - In hospital, they may help people wash and dress.
+They may also measure people’s temperature or blood pressure.
+  - In a GP surgery, they may conduct health checks, perform blood tests or do simple wound care.

-**Home Care Workers / Paid Carers**
+### Home Care Workers

-- Support personal care at home (washing, dressing).
-- No standard qualification; many have Health and Social Care diplomas (previously NVQs).
-- Not trained nurses; cannot perform nursing tasks.

-**Nurses**
+Also known as _Paid Carers_
+- They come to your home to support personal care, such as washing and dressing.
+- They may be employed directly or via an agency.
+- There are no standardised qualification requirements for Home Care Workers but many will have, for example, a diploma (previously ‘NVQ’) in Health and Social Care.
+The training requirements depend on their employer.

+Please note Home Care Workers are not trained Nurses so cannot undertake nursing roles.

+### Nurses
-- Must be registered with the **Nursing & Midwifery Council (NMC)**.
+- They must be registered with the _Nursing & Midwifery Council (NMC)_ to work in the UK.
-- Roles: Staff Nurse, Senior Staff Nurse, Ward Manager, Clinical Nurse Specialist (CNS), Advanced Nurse Practitioner (ANP), Consultant Nurse.
-- Some nurses can **prescribe medications**.
+- Nursing titles vary by place of work but may include:
+  - ‘Staff Nurse’ - the initial grade of a fully qualified nurse.
+  - ‘Senior Staff Nurse’ or ‘Charge Nurse’ - more experience.
+  - ‘Ward Manager’ - more senior nurses, with more experience and more management responsibilities.
+- Nurses in GP surgeries, community services, or hospitals can take specialist training.
+After they have the experience they need, they can become:
+  - **Clinical Nurse Specialists (CNS)** or **Nurse Practitioners**, with specialist knowledge, skills and experience.
+  - **Advanced Nurse Practitioners (ANP)** and **Consultant Nurses**, with further specialist knowledge, skills and experience, including in research, strategic and clinical domains.
+- Some nurses take special training to be able to prescribe medicine.
+They can then register to do so on their own.
-- **Parkinson’s Disease Nurse Specialist (PDNS):** Focused on Parkinson’s care, symptom management, advice, and support.
+- Parkinson’s Nurses have specialist experience in Parkinson’s.
+Focused on Parkinson’s care, symptom management, advice, and support.

 <div class="video-container">
 <iframe